 In This Article

-Ginger is a perennial plant of about 1 meter in height that is called rhizomatous.
-Discovered more than 2,000 years ago in Asia, it was brought back to Ancient Egypt and then to the Romans for its healing properties.
-Since the Middle Ages, ginger (well its rhizome more precisely) has been considered as a powerful aphrodisiac which has also created many legends.
-So history would like, for example, that Louis XV is regularly embalmed in places where he meets his sweetheart (Madame du Barry) with the invigorating and lemony scent of ginger and that she succumbed to his charms thanks to the magical scent of the oriental rhizome!
+Ginger is a rhizomatous perennial plant, about 1 meter tall, that was discovered over 2,000 years ago in Asia.
+It was introduced to Ancient Egypt and the Romans for its medicinal properties.
+Since the Middle Ages, ginger's rhizome has been regarded as a powerful aphrodisiac, inspiring numerous legends.
+For instance, it is believed that Louis XV frequently applied the invigorating and lemony scent of ginger before meeting his mistress, Madame du Barry, and that she succumbed to his charms due to the magical aroma of the oriental rhizome.